lmfit/lmfit-py/doc/installation.rst

 .. _uncertainties: http://packages.python.org/uncertainties/

-If installed, the `uncertainties`_ package will be used for propogation of uncertainties to constrained parameters.
+If installed, the `uncertainties`_ package will be used for propagation of uncertainties to constrained parameters.

 Downloads
 ~~~~~~~~~~~~~